12 December Topics

 What’s Up, Doc? – In 1956, Dr. John Bodkin Adams was arrested.

-December 20: Secret Police – In 1917, Lenin forms the first of a series of secret police, used to terrorize the citizens of Mother Russia.
+December 20: Secret Police – In 1917, Lenin formed the first of a series of secret police, used to terrorize the citizens of Mother Russia.

 Cardiff, Wales – In 1955, Cardiff became the capital of Wales.